 - Moderation control is implemented consistent with guidance provided in ANSI/ANS-8.22-1997, Nuclear Criticality Safety Based on Limiting and Controlling Moderators. - When process variables can affect moderation, the SSCs or procedures that affect those process variables are defined as IROFS in the NCSEs and the ISA Summary. - Physical structures credited with performing moderator exclusion functions are designed to preclude ingress of moderator. - When sampling of moderation properties is required, the sampling program is based on compliance with the double contingency principle (i.e. dual independent sampling). - The sampling process incorporates independent verification as part of the sampling and analysis program. - Fire protection system design, and fire-fighting procedures and training programs are developed with appropriate restrictions placed on the use of moderating materials as stated in section 7.3.3.1.
-The effects of credible fire events and the consequences associated with the potential use of moderating material in mitigating such fires are evaluated, as applicable. - Credible sources of moderation are identified and evaluated for potential intrusion into moderator-controlled process stations or areas, and the ingress of moderator is precluded or controlled. - The effects of varying levels of credible interstitial moderation are evaluated when considering neutron interaction between physically separated fissile units. - Instrumentation used to physically measure moderators is subject to QA controls.

-- Drains are provided to prevent water accumulation, if that accumulation could lead to unfavorable configurations of fissile material. - Moderation control is implemented and maintained during transportation and storage by means of welded, triply contained, sealed containers. - During maintenance there will be an administrative control to govern maintenance such as the removal of fissile material or otherwise ensure that any moderator used during maintenance does not exceed 1000g (generally, or 300g for AFS gloveboxes such as KDA/KDM).
+The effects of credible fire events and the consequences associated with the potential use of moderating material in mitigating such fires are evaluated, as applicable. - Credible sources of moderation are identified and evaluated for potential intrusion into moderator-controlled process stations or areas, and the ingress of moderator is precluded or controlled. - The effects of varying levels of credible interstitial moderation are evaluated when considering neutron interaction between physically separated fissile units. - Instrumentation used to physically measure moderators is subject to QA controls. - Drains are provided to prevent water accumulation, if that accumulation could lead to unfavorable configurations of fissile material. - Moderation control is implemented and maintained during transportation and storage by means of welded, triply contained, sealed containers. - During maintenance there will be an administrative control to govern activities such as the removal of fissile material or otherwise ensure that any moderator used during maintenance is controlled.